-The exhibition will open onto select programs in The Kitchen's downstairs theater, including Robert Ashley and Steve Paxton's Quicksand, which premiers on January 28.
+The exhibition will open onto select programs in The Kitchen's downstairs theater, including Robert Ashley and Steve Paxton's Quicksand, which premiered on January 28 and continues through February 6.
 In the gallery's front room, Mary Lucier presents a special project setting her 1971 Color Phantoms within a psychoanalytic setting using the personal belongings of Ashley himself-pairing the phantoms of media with those of life, effectively creating a pixilated memorial for the artist.